-When you first look at our functions guide it might look confusing and may not understand what exactly it is telling you.
-You might ask "why don't they just write a understandable and readable guide that even non-developers can understand at first glance?"
-Well, actually the guide is not that hard to read once you got into it.
+When you first look at our functions guides it might look confusing and you may not understand what exactly it is telling you.
+You might ask "why don't they just write an understandable and readable guide that even non-developers can understand at first glance?"
+Well, actually the guide is not that hard to read once you get into it.

 We are constantly updating and changing things, so that would take too much of our time write a guide manually.
 If one of us writes or changes a new function, he comments it within the source code directly on top of the function.
 You might have seen that if you looked at the template-functions.php file for example.
 We then use the standard auto-documentation tool phpDocumentor that generates the functions guide from these source code's comments.
 This way we can easily update it with one click anytime we need to.

-So let's take a closer look at one of the more complicated template functions as an example now: printAllTagsAs() from template-functions.php:
+So let's take a closer look at one of the more complicated template functions as an example: printAllTagsAs() from template-functions.php:

-This is the list of parameters the functions provides for your theme customizing needs.
+This is the list of parameters the function provides for your theme customizing needs.
 There are three "fields" for each parameter.

 - The type of parameter value you can enter for the variable.
 These are the common types: